 If you believe your copyright has been infringed on a web site hosted by the university, please contact our DMCA agent.

-If you have questions about using the University trademarks, including the Block M, please consult the Permissions Guide from U-M Global Communications.
+If you have questions about using the university trademarks, including the Block M, please consult the Permissions Guide from the university's Office of Communications.

 We are seeking feedback on the research guides maintained by the University of Michigan Library Copyright Office.
 You can use this survey to provide feedback on a Copyright Office research guide you have used today.

 We value your opinions and appreciate the time you spend giving feedback.
 Thank you.